1972 United States Senate election in Maine: General election

 Smith opted to run a simple campaign, employing few volunteers and making few appearances.
 She emphasized her record of public service, particularly the fact that she never missed a vote except for when she underwent hip surgery, setting a record of 2,941 consecutive votes on the Senate floor.
 Smith also practically ignored younger voters, many of whom were unfamiliar with her record and upset with her refusal to engage with them.
 Another key shortcoming of her campaign was her refusal of donations, spending only $4,130 on her general election campaign, as opposed to Hathaway's $200,000.
 Smith also refused to buy campaign advertisements, relying on pamphlets and bumper stickers to get her message out.
 She also had a press that was often hostile to her and her message, particularly Ralph Nader, who released a very damaging profile of her a month before the election was held.

 Hathaway ran a very modern and energetic campaign, buying many advertisements and campaigning often.
 Crucially, he also won the support of the National Committee for an Effective Congress, who had previously supported Smith due to her opposition to McCarthyism in the 1950s.
-Hathaway's campaign also let outside figures, namely former Tennessee Senator Albert Gore Sr. criticize her positions on policy issues such as an Anti-ballistic missile system and the Vietnam War.
+Hathaway's campaign also let outside figures, namely former Tennessee Senator Albert Gore Sr., criticize Smith's positions on policy issues such as an anti-ballistic missile system and the Vietnam War.
 By election day, Hathaway was seen as the likely victor, as his dynamic campaign had gained momentum dramatically over the past months.